 Why we love it

 Join a small group of SeaCrush reef-friendly divers in January 2022, and dive in stunning Raja Ampat, Indonesia!
-This fantastic boat will take us to the best dive sites of Raja Ampat North and South (Misool) over the course of 10 days.
-We’ll get to see plenty of pelagic life, a very rich macro life and healthy coral reefs!
-We’ll sail through breathtaking landscapes such as Penemu in the North (one of Raja Ampat’s iconic island formations), or Teluk Cinta in Misool area (an amazingly beautiful heart-shaped lagoon).
-We love the spacious diving deck, the relaxing upper deck lounge, and the masters' cabins panoramic windows.
+This fantastic boat will take us to the best dive sites of Raja Ampat North and South (Misool) over 7 nights.
+We’ll get to see plenty of pelagic life, a very rich macro life, and healthy coral reefs!
+We’ll sail through breathtaking landscapes such as Penemu in the North (one of Raja Ampat’s iconic island formations), or Teluk Cinta in the Misool area (an amazingly beautiful heart-shaped lagoon).
+We love the spacious diving deck, the relaxing upper deck lounge, and the masters' cabin’s panoramic windows.
 With only 16 guests and a one-to-one guest-to-staff ratio, you’ll be well tended-to aboard this boat!

 Who is it for?